MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 In October 1951, however, when the Chinese Communists were laboring to build Mao Zedong's prestige as an eminent theorist, the emphasis on reportorial accuracy was replaced.
 The new emphasis was on doctrinal maturity, on theoretical excellence.
 What in March 1927, and in the years immediately following, was viewed as a good on-the-spot account of the Hunan peasant revolts, in October 1951 was viewed as a "brilliant" Marxist-Leninist theoretical analysis of the Chinese revolution in general.
 As such, it was subjected to the test of doctrinal rather than practical accuracy, and as a result, the sentence slighting the "urban dwellers" role in the Hunan revolts was deleted.
 (41)

 A doctrinal content was supplied by insertion.
 Thus, theorist Li Da claims that, "In the Report, Comrade Mao Tsetung established the theoretical foundation of the workerpeasant alliance."
 (42) But in the original version of the Report, Mao does not mention the "worker-peasant alliance."
 Another theorist, Zhu Jiannong, claims that in the Report Mao solved the question of leadership of the peasant revolution.
-To prove this doctrinal point, Chu cites the following sentence from the Report: "The poor peasants accept most willingly the leadership of the Communist party."
+To prove this doctrinal point, Zhu cites the following sentence from the Report: "The poor peasants accept most willingly the leadership of the Communist party."
 (43) But this crucial sentence appears only in the 1951 version of the Report as an insertion; it was not in the 1927 original.
 For the Comintern had designated the KMT as leader of the national revolution, not the CCP.
 At the time Mao was working for the KMT as well as for the CCP, and his Report was therefore published not only in the CCP's official organ and in Moscow, but also in the weekly publication of the Central Executive Committee of the KMT.
 (44)

 The Bourgeoisie Ally